Artificial Sweeteners

 2. Erythritol:

-• Composition: Erythritol is a sugar alcohol found naturally in certain fruits and fermented foods.
-It is commercially produced through fermentation of glucose or sucrose.
+• Composition: Erythritol is a sugar alcohol (polyol) found naturally in certain fruits (e.g., pears, grapes) and fermented foods.
+It is commercially produced through the fermentation of glucose or sucrose using yeast or other microorganisms.

-• Digestion: Erythritol is absorbed by the body but not metabolized for energy.
-It passes through the bloodstream and is excreted unchanged in the urine.
+• Digestion: Erythritol is rapidly absorbed in the small intestine (about 90%) but not metabolized for energy (providing ~0.2 kcal/g).
+It circulates in the bloodstream and is excreted largely unchanged in the urine, with minimal fermentation in the gut.

-• Common Foods: Erythritol is found in various products, including sugar-free beverages, baked goods, candies, chocolates, and chewing gum.
+• Common Foods: Erythritol is widely used in sugar-free and low-carb products, including beverages (e.g., diet sodas, keto drinks), baked goods, candies, chocolates, chewing gum, protein bars, and tabletop sweeteners like Truvia.

 3. Sorbitol: